strayfan/lightpad/README.md

 # lightpad
-A text editor to replace notepad++ for some reason that you may know.
+A text editor to replace notepad++ for some reason you may know.